Virtualdesign0/GarbageMan/BENCHMARK.md

 ## Notes

 - `Add function + Clean` is very close to the raw array baseline: 1.659 ms vs 1.544 ms for 10,000 tasks.
-- `Add Destroy table + Clean` is heavier because GarbageMan resolves cleanup methods, tracks object indices/tags, stores debug state, and wraps cleanup with error handling.
+- `Add Destroy table + Clean` is heavier because GarbageMan resolves cleanup methods, tracks object indices/tags, stores debug state and wraps cleanup with error handling.
 - `Connect + Clean` includes real `BindableEvent` connection creation and disconnection.
 - `Replace tag` measures repeated replacement of a tagged resource.
 This is one of GarbageMan's core convenience features.
 - `Add traceback capture` is measured separately because traceback capture is a debug feature and should normally stay disabled in production.